vibbits/irefindex/README.txt

 -------------------------------------------

 Once the prerequisites have been installed, the software can be run from the distribution directory.
+If you choose to do this, you can skip this and the following installation sections.
+Make sure, in this case, to leave SYSPREFIX blank in the irdata-config file:

+  SYSPREFIX=                                  # system-wide installation root

 Alternatively, a system-wide installation can be performed or prepared using the setup.py script provided.
+You can choose the conventional system root as follows, although this is not recommended:

+  SYSPREFIX=/                                 # system-wide installation root

+The reason for not recommending this is that programs would be installed in /usr/bin, and other resources in other locations that should normally be managed by the system's package manager.
+If you would prefer to install the software centrally in this way, please consider using a packaged version of this software.

-If a system-wide installation is to reside in a directory hierarchy other than the conventional system root (that being /, with programs situated in /usr/bin, and so on), the irdata-config file should be modified to reflect this by changing the SYSPREFIX setting.
+If a system-wide installation is to reside in a directory hierarchy other than the conventional system root, the SYSPREFIX setting should be adjusted to reflect this.
 For example:

   SYSPREFIX=/home/irefindex                   # system-wide installation root

-This setting states the directory at the top of the desired hierarchy.
+This setting specifies the directory at the top of the desired hierarchy.
+Upon installing the software, given this example, programs would be placed in /home/irefindex/usr/bin.

 Even if a system-wide installation ends up with inappropriate settings, such settings can be overridden as described in "Configuring the Software".

 Performing an Installation